 Here’s an example: Let’s say Delta Air Lines decides to run a sale on flights to Europe from several American Airlines hubs, like Chicago-O’Hare (ORD), Dallas-Fort Worth (DFW), and maybe even Philadelphia (PHL).
 Within a matter of hours, American could respond by slashing prices on flights to Europe from Delta strongholds like Minneapolis-St. Paul (MSP), Detroit (DTW), and Atlanta (ATL).

 The result?
 This $296 fare from Minneapolis to Madrid (MAD) on American and its partner airlines.
-That ultra-low fare was part of a trend of dirt-cheap flights to Europe we saw earlier this year.
+That ultra-low fare was part of a trend of dirt-cheap flights to Europe we saw last year.

 Get flight deals like this one sent straight to your inbox with Thrifty Traveler Premium!